FeedbackField/FeedbackField-Core/README.md

 This lets you add your own field types by adding a bundle.

+Some field types can be set to Auto Fill.
+In this case, data will try to be filled in automatically.

 ## Field Type: Browser User Agent

-TODO
+This should be used with Auto Fill.
+The user agent string of the browser making the request is logged.
+It is also broken down into more details.
 ## Field Type: Email

-TODO
+Stores an email address.

 ## Field Type: String

-TODO
+Stores a string (Single line);

 ## Field Type: Text

-TODO
+Stores a string (Mulit Line);

 ## Field Type: URL

-TODO
+Stores a URL.
+It is also broken down into more details.

 ## Installing

 Usual installation for a Symfony app.

-Make sure you run ````php app/console FeedbackField:updateBrowseCap```` during installation and before use.
+Make sure you run ````php app/console FeedbackField:updateBrowseCap```` during installation.
 This updates information on browsers needed by the Browser User Agent field type.

 ## Cron jobs